The Best Elopement Destinations in Olympic National Park

 Tie the knot amid the wondrous beauty of the Olympic Peninsula

-Washington’s Olympic Peninsula is home to one of the worlds greatest natural treasures, Olympic National Park.
+Washington’s North Western coast is home to one of the world’s greatest natural treasures, Olympic National Park.
 Home to temperate rainforests, glacier capped mountains, and a rugged coastline like no other, This pristine stretch of Washington’s pacific coastline is as diverse as it is beautiful.
 It’s no wonder adventurous couples the world over choose to elope to this awe inspiring landscape.
-Olympic national park is a wedding venue like no other.
-Say I do among the lush ferns and mosses in the Hoh Rainforest, gaze out together across the mountain tops at Hurricane Ridge, and hold each other tight beside the crashing waves and towering rocks at Rialto Beach.
-Elopements in Olympic National Park are an experience you will never forget.
-But where should you have your elopement in the park?
+This national park is a wedding venue like no other.
+You can say I do among the lush ferns and mosses in the Hoh Rainforest, gaze out together across the mountain tops at Hurricane Ridge, hold each other tight beside the crashing waves and towering rocks at Rialto Beach or stroll the shoreline of Crescent Lake of of the most pristine lakes you’ll ever see.
+Elopements in here are an experience you will never forget.
+But with so many incredible landscapes it can be tough to decide where should you have your elopement in the park.
+With over five years experience photographing elopement adventures on the peninsula, I’m here to help.

-First, where can have your wedding ceremony in Olympic National Park?
+First, where can you even have your wedding ceremony here?

 Some national parks have designated areas where you can have weddings of various sizes.
 Olympic National Park is not one of those.
 So the process is simply find which locations you like, then apply for a permit.
 Obviously ceremony locations that block other park visitors from getting through aren’t going to fly so smack dab in the middle of the trail is not a good pick.
 Sensitive locations where there is a high chance of damaging the environment are also going to be rejected.
 Since the park does not have any official guidelines posted It is best to email the park with your questions.